TaraRhoseyn/bookstack_web_app/README.md

 ![Feature 13](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-13.PNG)

+*User stories covered by this feature:*

+9. As a regular visitor, I want to challenge myself to fulfill reading goals I set for myself.

 **Feature 14: Edit challenges**

 Users are able to edit individual challenges by clicking the associated 'edit' button whenever the challenge is displayed back to the user.
 The form is pre-populated with the existing data and users also have the ability to delete the challenge if they wish.
 The main purpose of this page is to allow users to mark the challenge as completed, see above for future feature preference for this method.

 ![Feature 14](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-14.PNG)

+*User stories covered by this feature:*

+9. As a regular visitor, I want to challenge myself to fulfill reading goals I set for myself.
+14. As a regular vivistor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+16. As a regular visitor, I want to easily be able to edit or delete the challenges I have set for myself, or make them as complete.

 **Feature 15: Add challenges**

 Users are able to add new challenges through a form.
 It takes the data of challenge name.
 I purposefully left out whether users can mark this challenge as already completed or not as I wanted users to really challenge themselves and only add goals they have not already achieved.

 ![Feature 15](https://github.com/TaraRhoseyn/CI_MS3_Bookstack/blob/main/bookstack/static/docs/features/feature-15.PNG)

+*User stories covered by this feature:*

+9. As a regular visitor, I want to challenge myself to fulfill reading goals I set for myself.
+14. As a regular visitor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
+16. As a regular visitor, I want to easily be able to edit or delete the challenges I have set for myself, or make them as complete.

 **Feature 16: User profile**